-1. Henrietta Wunderlich, the wi dow of C. Wunderlich, who died in Africa, 7 marks per week.

-3. F.Adomeit, 18 marks per week, the sum hitherto granted by the East Prussian Conference.

-3. K. Vater, 8 marks per week for the precent.
-It is understood that by the proper arrangements with her brotherin-law, this sum may be reduced in the future.

-4. Sister Drew, 13s-6d per week.

-5. A.Bacon, L 1 per week.

-6. LinaKarlson, of Sweden, 3 kroner per week for this year.
+- l.
+Henrietta Wunderlich, the wi dow of C. Wunderlich, who died in Africa, 7 marks per week. - 2.
+F.Adomeit, 18 marks per week, the sum hitherto granted by the East Prussian Conference. - It is understood that by the proper arrangements with her brother-in-law, this sum may be reduced in the future. - 4.
+Sister Drew, 12s-6d per week. - 5.
+A.Bacon, & 1 per week. - 6.
+LinaKarlson, of Sweden, 3 kroner per week for this year.

-Persons living in the British and Scandinavian Union territort will receive their allowance regularly from the union treasuriss, and the same will be collected regularly from the church money coming to the subtreasury in Hamburg.
+Persons living in the British and Scandinavian Union territort will receive their allowance regularly from the union treasuries, and the same will be collected regularly from the church money coming to the subtreasury in Hamburg.
 In the German Unions, the money will be sent direct from the subtreasury.